-Figure 2 shows a possible architecture integrating a property-centric top ontology (here the CIDOC CRM), which provides the semantics for properties of subordinate terminological systems and an integrated factual knowledge layer constructed from source data, metadata and background knowledge like the TGN and other authorities.
+Figure 2 shows a possible architecture integrating a property-centric top ontology (ere the CIDOC CRM), which provides the semantics for properties of sub-ordinate terminological systems and an integrated factual knowledge layer constructed from source data, metadata and background knowledge like the TGN and other authorities.

 The CIDOC CRM plays the role of an "enterprise model" [10], in the following called "common model".
-We assume for all sources the existence of a conceptual model ("source model"), and that source data can be expressed without loss of meaning in terms of a source model, which is based on the same formalism as the enterprise model.
+We assume for all sources the existence of a conceptual model, and that source data can be expressed without loss of meaning in terms of a source model, which is based on the same formalism as the enterprise model.
 The source model may be restricted to the semantics falling within the scope of the common model.
-As a representation formalism we have selected the TELOS data model [25],[26] without its assertional language.
-TELOS, as many other knowledge representation languages, decomposes knowledge into elementary propositions - declarations of individuals, classes and binary relations.
+As representation formalism we have selected the TELOS data model [25],[26] without its assertional language.
+TELOS, as many other knowledge representation languages decompose knowledge into elementary propositions - declarations of individuals, classes, unary and binary relations.

 The properties of TELOS relevant for the purpose of this paper are similar to those of RDF, RDFS [27].
-As RDF (and OWL) are now on the way to becoming standards for the applications we target, we shall use here the terminology of RDFS as it may be more familiar than that of TELOS, and talk about classes and properties.
+As RDF is now on the way to become a standard for the applications we target at (other competitors being DL based systems, DAML+OIL etc.), we shall use here the terminology of RDFS more familiar to the readers of the Web technology community than TELOS and talk about classes and properties.
 As our primary interest is ontological, we intend to edit the CRM in various representations, but the primary source for the CRM is a complete implementation in TELOS on the SIS knowledge management system [28].
-Logical assertions are omitted because they can be added in a later stage, once the ontological commitment of the primitive classes, properties and isA relations are set up satisfactorily.
+Logical assertions are omitted because they can be added in a later stage, once the ontological commitment of the primitive classes, properties, and is A relations and are set up satisfactorily.

-The process of instantiating the common model with factual knowledge can be broken into 2 steps: (1) The creation of global identifiers for the instances of classes (individuals) taken from an interpretation of the source data and their classification in the common model.
-"Global" is understood with respect to the declared scope of the application.
-(2) The instantiation of the properties (roles, relationships) of the common model with relations that connect those individuals and that are compatible with the intended meaning of the source data.
-The mechanisms of creating the global identifiers themselves are out of the scope of the CRM work.
-Relevant for the design of the ontology are the following properties we would like the represented factual knowledge to satisfy:
+The process of instantiating the common model with factual knowledge can be broken into 2 steps: (1) The creation of global identifiers for the instances of classes (individuals) - global with respect to the declared scope of the application - and their classification in the model.
+(2) The instantiation of properties (roles, relationships) of the model connecting those individuals with relations of the common model compatible with the intended meaning of the source data structure.
+The mechanisms of creating the global identifiers themselves are out of the scope of the CRM work (see also Gruber's examples of minimal encoding bias [13]).
+Relevant for the design of the ontology are the following properties we would like the represented factual knowledge should fulfill: